pcamus/pymath/Derivatives/ballistic/README.md

-## Use python and math to solve physics problems.
+## Using python and math to solve physics problems.

 We will illustrate here how Python symbolic module sympy can be used to solve a ballistic problem.